obverse Chapter 16· | Turning Signs (Contents) | References | blog |

 Peirce regards the explication or further determination of such a pattern as the logical evolution of what was implied in the diagram which models the situation.
 Logically speaking, ‘Everything is involved which can be evolved’ (CP 4.86, 1893): in biosemiotic terms, whatever can be actualized by a living subject is implicit in the relationship of the subject to its current situation, which may be iconically represented by an ‘image’ or ‘model’.
 In purely mathematical modeling, this explication amounts to the ‘evolution of necessary consequences.’

 But how does this evolution of necessary consequences take place?
 We can answer for ourselves after having worked a while in the logic of relatives.
 It is not by a simple mental stare, or strain of mental vision.
 It is by manipulating on paper, or in the fancy, formulæ or other diagrams – experimenting on them, experiencing the thing.
 Such experience alone evolves the reason hidden within us and as utterly hidden as gold ten feet below ground – and this experience only differs from what usually carries that name in that it brings out the reason hidden within and not the reason of Nature, as do the chemist's or physicist's experiments.Mathematical ‘evolving,’ then, is accomplished by acting into the inner world, experimenting with diagrams and models.
 The more empirical or ‘positive’ sciences evolve by experimenting with the outer world to explicate ‘the reason of Nature,’ which guides the evolution of the natural world as the internal model guides one's practice.
-But the theories tested by scientific practice are often evolved mathematically. [next]There is an immense distinction between the Inward and the Outward truth.
+But the theories tested by scientific practice are often evolved mathematically, in the imagined ‘inner’ world. [next]There is an immense distinction between the Inward and the Outward truth.
 I know them alike by experimentation only.
 But the distinction lies in this, that I can glut myself with experiments in the one case, while I find it most troublesome to obtain any that are satisfactory in the other.
 Over the Inward, I have considerable control, over the Outward very little.
 It is a question of degree only.
 Phenomena that inward force puts together appear similar, phenomena that outward force puts together appear contiguous.
 We can try experiments establishing similarity so easily, that it seems as if we could see through and through that; while contiguity strikes us as a marvel.
 The young chemist precipitates Prussian blue from two nearly colorless fluids a hundred times over without ceasing to marvel at it.
 Yet he finds no marvel in the fact that any one precipitate when compared in color with the other seems similar every time.
 It is quite as much a mystery, in truth, and you can no more get at the heart of it, than you can get at the heart of an onion.But nothing could be more extravagant than to jump to the conclusion that because the distinction between the Inward and the Outward is merely one of how much, therefore it is unimportant, for the distinction between the unimportant and the important is itself purely one of little and much.
 Now, the difference between the Inward and the Outward worlds is certainly very, very great, with a remarkable absence of intermediate phenomena.— Peirce, CP 4.86-7 (‘The Logic of Quantity’, 1893)

 We can't even compare one model with another, unless some ground of comparison exists which amounts to a more generic model.